 Notes

-- Other add-ins: leftover chicken, beef, even sausage or pancetta sauteed and added in would be nice.
-Also - other vegetables would be lovely too - parsnip, zucchini - almost anything you want to use from your vegetable bin could become an ingredient in this soup.
+- Other add-ins: leftover chicken, other cuts of beef, even sausage or pancetta sauteed and added in would be nice.
+Also - other vegetables such as parsnip or zucchini - almost anything you want to use from your vegetable bin could become an ingredient in this soup.

 Ann